A criminal profile of the Gilgo Beach serial killer

+Although this shows us that he understands certain investigative techniques, it does not prove that he is a member of law enforcement.
 Detective magazines, documentaries, true crime books, movies, and TV shows have all touched on these subjects in the past.

 true crime shows

-True crime shows, documentaries and magazines have been popular for decades.
+True crime shows, documentaries, and magazines have been popular for decades.

-The killer knows Gilgo Beach and Manorville.
+The killer knows Gilgo Beach and Manorville

 These are two areas where the authorities discovered more than one victim.